Pomax/browser-based-web-editor/README.md

 Things should be cross-platform enough to work on Windows, Mac, and Linux by running `npm start` and then opening the URL that tells you things are running on.

-The initial view is the "anonymous" view but you can click the "Switch" button and pick any project name that isn't `anonymous` or `testproject`.
-Doing so will either load the content associated with that project's content folder, or will build a new folder with a copy of the content found in the testproject folder, then build a docker container for that content, then run that container.
+The main page has a login link that uses github authentication (for now).
+After authenticating, you're dropped into what is basically a "profile-ish" view (which I'm sure will change in the future, but we're still in the PoC phase) where you can create new projects, load up projects you've made, and delete projects you no longer care about.

+New projects currently start on a copy of the `testproject` dir, but that should of course eventually a "new, empty project" plus a list of "starters" that you can remix.

 ## Docker?

-While project _content_ lives in the content directory, you don't want it to _run_ in that context.
-That would give it access to.. well... everything.
-Including other project's content, the editor code, etc. etc. So instead, the runtime is handled by creating a Docker image running Ubuntu with Node and Python installed, with the project content as a "bind mount" (meaning the files live on the host OS, but the docker container has read/write access to them), with the container running whatever is in `run.sh` as its startup instruction.
+While project _content_ lives in the content directory on your computer (or your server, etc), you don't want it to _run_ in that context.
+That would give it access to.. well... everything, including other project's content, the editor's code, routing configs, etc. etc. So, instead, the runtime is handled by creating a Docker container (think virtual machine) running Ubuntu 24 with Node.js and Python preinstalled, with a project's content added in as a "bind mount" (meaning the files live on the host OS, but the docker container has read/write access to them).

-(NOTE: updating `run.sh` does nothing on its own right now, because there's no `fs.watch` instruction to see if containers need to be restarted because the run file got updated yet.
-That's not overly complicated to add in, but also something for "soon" rather than "now")
+Projects have a special `run.sh` file that is currently used as "what happens when your project container starts up".
+Also, restarting a project doesn't actually "restart" it so much as "rebuild and run it", so be aware that any data you write outside of the project's home directory (`~/app`) is, at best, temporary.
+The moment the project container has to restart for whatever reason, any of those changes will be lost.

 ### How do I install Docker?

 On MacOS, install `docker` and `colima` using your favourite package manager (I use `brew` but people have opinions about this so use whatever works for you).
 Just remember that you'll need to run `colima start` any time you start up your mac, because otherwise anything docker-related will crash out with super fun error messages.

 On Linux, you already know how to install Docker.
-And if you don't, you know how to look it up.
-And you know it's either going to be two commands, or half a day of work, depending on your chosen flavour of Linux.
+You're using Linux.
+And even if you don't, you know how to look it up (...and you know it's either going to be two commands and you're done, or half a day of work, depending on your chosen flavour of Linux >_>;;)

 On Windows... &lt;sigh&gt; on Windows it's both "easy" and "truly ridiculous", so here's what I had to do: